-Because the relationship between the fire-related emissions and the monitored exceedance or violation cannot clearly be shown using the Tier 1 or Tier 2 approach, air agencies will need additional evidence to show that the fire emissions affected the monitor.
-The clear causal relationship approach for Tier 3 demonstrations could include multiple analyses from those examples listed in Section 3.6.4.
-The example evidence suggested in Section 3.6.4 can be used by air agencies to demonstrate the fire emissions were present at the probe of the monitor(s).
+Because the relationship between the wildfire-related emissions and the monitored exceedance or violation cannot clearly be shown using Tier 1 or Tier 2 analyses, air agencies will need additional evidence to support the clear causal relationship criterion and show that the wildfire emissions affected the monitor.
+The Tier 3 clear causal relationship analyses could include multiple analyses from those examples listed in Section 3.6.4.
 Each additional piece of information that supports the event's influence will strengthen the air agency's position.